What's a Creditors' Voluntary Arrangement? - Fleximize

 What's a Creditors' Voluntary Arrangement?

-We’ve all experienced times when our debts seem to be looming large on the horizon and seem unconquerable.
+Sometimes it can feel like debts are looming large on the horizon and seem unconquerable.
 But, believe me, there is help out there!

 Creditors Voluntary Arrangement